ANSYS Fluent Batch Tutorials

 - Under 1.Choose Configuration dropdown, select the hardware for your Desktop Session

 - Under 2.Add Software dropdown, select ANSYS Fluids Desktop

-- Under 3.Jobs dowpdown, search for the job you wish to add by typing the name and/or browsing through the list.
+- Under 3.Jobs dropdown, search for the job you wish to add by typing the name and/or browsing through the list.
 Click Add to add a job to the Desktop

 - Once the Desktop session is started, launch Fluent